-Based on DDM flow data provided by BC Hydro, the DDMMON-3 RIVER 2D model outputs, and subsequent analysis, the mean of annual overall areas exposed during pre-WUP operations was 17.0 km2, in comparison to 12.4 km2 during the post-WUP operational regime (Figure 6).
-The area exposed was less variable from year to year in the post-WUP operational regime over the years assessed and is lower in general, especially between 2013 and 2017.
-The maximum annual exposed area (20.5 km2) was observed in 2006, during pre-WUP operations.
-The minimum exposed area (10.2 km2) was observed in 2015 during post-WUP operations.
-Exposed area per reduction was on average higher in the pre-WUP period than in the post-WUP period (0.43 and 0.31 km2, respectively; Figure 7).
-The difference was statistically significant (1-way ANOVA; P=0.004).
-Annually, mean exposed areas in reported reductions ranged from 0.2 km2 (2015 stranding year) to 0.6 km2 (2005 stranding years).
+Based on DDM flow data provided by BC Hydro, the DDMMON-3 RIVER 2D model outputs, and subsequent analysis, the mean of annual overall areas exposed during pre-WUP operations was 17.0 km, in comparison to 12.4 km during the post-WUP operational regime (Figure 6).
+The area exposed was less variable from year to year in the post-WUP operational regime over the years assessed and is lower in general, especially between 2013 and 2017, as well as in 2019.
+The maximum annual exposed area (20.5 km) was observed in 2006, during pre-WUP operations.
+The minimum exposed area (9.8 km) was observed in 2019 during post-WUP operations.
+Exposed area per reduction was on average higher in the pre-WUP period than in the post-WUP period

+(0.43 and 0.30 km, respectively; Figure 7).
+The difference was statistically significant (1-way ANOVA; P=0.003).
+Annually, mean exposed areas in reported reductions ranged from 0.2 km (2015 stranding year) to 0.6 km (2005 stranding years).

 Figure 6: Total area exposed by all annual reductions in the LDR by year of operations, calculated using DRL discharge.
 The vertical line denotes the beginning on WUP flows in 2008.
-Note that label on Y-axis denotes study year not calendar year.
+Note that label on Y-axis denotes study year, not calendar year.